hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

    notice that someone has given information to the wolfs.
 Eddie dies in this fight, he was not true knights after all.
 His body is buried with his gun, and a rose is planted in his grave like a gunslinger funeral.
-In front of all the new graves, Roland gives a speech, that ends with: Oh Discordia!
+In front of all the new graves, Roland gives a speech, that ends with: O Discordia!
 The Tower demanded another sacrifice, now Roland is determined to end this curse.
 Ka is a wheel, and again, for saving the day, he must pay with blood of his loved ones, and looses his ka-tet again.
-His road to the Tower is paved in blood.They burn the jaw of the men in black, and ask the fire a question and the fire shows them a vision of the traitor, who they hung. *I, Roland Deschain of Gilead, son of Steven, last in the line of Eld, protector of the Dark Tower, sentence you to die*.
-Sussanah get's finally possesed and tries to murder the gunslinger but gets exorsised by the Mannis with some remnants of magic and magnets and throw the demon through a portal in the Doorway Cave to the Todash.
-After that Sussanah decides to stay at Calla as a sister of Oriza, and marries someone there.
+His road to the Tower is paved in blood.They burn the jaw of the men in black, and ask the fire a question and the fire shows them a vision of the traitor, who they hung.
+He wanted his daughters to survive and become the new rulers of the Callas  *I, Roland Deschain of Gilead, son of Steven, last in the line of Eld, protector of the Dark Tower, sentence you to die*.
+Sussanah get's finally possesed and tries to murder the gunslinger, in the fight manipulates Oy (again with the Dogan methaphor) to attack Roland, you looses an eye.
+Roland shoots Oy who dies in his hands, it's last word is *Tower*.
+From now on he will wear an eye patch and a big scar in his face.
+Mia escapes with the orb, but gets caught by And and later exorsised by the Mannis.
+With some remnants of magic and magnets they throw the demon through a portal in the Doorway Cave to the Todash.
+After that Sussanah decides to stay at Calla as a sister of Oriza, and maybe marries someone there to become the new matriach, since Talitha had no descendants.
 5. **Wastelands**.
 Roland returns to the North Central Positronics dogan, with help of Andy, they open the locked door and get a terminal to tell them where the beam is and they figure that it is connected with Lud.
 With some shardik's reference, we learn a bit about the myth of the guardians.
 That is where the wolfs come from.
-They follow it into the Outer-World to Lud with Oy, Black thirteen and the Robot?
+They follow it into the Outer-World to Lud with Black thirteen and Andy.
 In Lud, we enjoy all the post-apocaliptic cyberpunk goodness ala Mad Max or The 100, graffities of the Crimson King eye and some slow mutants too.
 We learn that gangs stole kids to give them to Dandelo, a minion of the Crimson King, who roont them, a monster similar to IT, if not IT itself.
+Dandelo feeds from emotions, so it is Andy the one that kills it by self-destructing, saving Rolands life.
 Roland finds that there are good people still in this ruined world.
 The kids that returned roont, were helped by some good folk (someone saved my life tonight?).
-When he kills one of them: *you didn't have to kill him, it was his birthday today, oh Discordia...*.
-Oy dies (his last word is *Tower*), because of the injuries he received while attacking Tik-Tak, who also dies.
+When he kills one of
+   them: *you didn't have to kill him, it was his birthday today, oh Discordia...*.
 Blain kills everyone in the city by orders of the Crimson King, who has gone mad and is now recluded at the top of the Tower.
 6. **The Dark Tower**.
 Roland beats the train with a stupid riddle Curthbert once told him, before the battle at Jerico hill, where we learn a bit more about the fate of Farson.
 After passing some of the worlds of other stories